Fathoming Food Packaging Regulation Revisited

 FDA stated many years ago that a "basic resin" is the product that results when a polymerization process has been carried to commercial completion.
 Substances such as catalysts, chain regulators, chain transfer agents, and other materials used at low levels (generally 1 percent or below) and required to produce the resin are considered part of the basic resin and are not subject to independent regulatory consideration.
 Thus, the clearance afforded the basic resin subsumes a clearance for those substances that are necessarily used during the polymerization stage to produce it.
 This principle is often referred to as the Basic Resin Doctrine.

 The Basic Resin Doctrine merely reflects the practical reality that FDA cannot write generic regulations for food packaging materials that specifically clear every substance that might be a trace component or contaminant of packaging materials as a result of every manufacturing process that yields a suitable resin.
-Thus, where a substance is used during polymerization in small quantities and either becomes a part of the resin thus formed or is otherwise removed from the resin at the conclusion of polymerization, its potential for migration is minimal; there is no reasonable expectation of migration and, therefore, the substance is not considered a food additive.
+Thus, where a substance is used during polymerization in small quantities and either become a part of the resin thus formed or is otherwise removed from the resin at the conclusion of polymerization, its potential for migration is minimal; there is no reasonable expectation of migration and, therefore, the substance is not considered a food additive.
 Since trace quantities of these "unregulated" substances are not perceived to present a public health hazard, FDA has chosen not to subject the substances to the burdensome premarket clearance provisions of Section 409 of the FD&C Act that apply to food additives.

 II.
 The Food Contact Notification System

 Until early in 2000, if a substance used in a food-contact application was not already regulated under a specific provision in 21 C.F.R. § 170 et. seq. or was not covered under one of the exemptions or exclusions described in the preceding sections of this article—or if the manufacturer simply wished to have evidence of some official FDA acceptance of its product for corporate or customer assurance purposes—the manufacturer or some other interested party was required to file a Food Additive Petition.
 Then, there would likely be a wait for an average of two to four years for the government to promulgate and publish a formal Food Additive Regulation.
-With the enactment of the Food and Drug Administration Modernization Act of 1997 (FDAMA), the new Food Contact Notification (FCN) system was developed and FDA began to implement it at the beginning of the new century.
+With the enactment of the Food and Drug Administration Modernization Act of 1997 (FDAMA), the new Food Contact Notification (FCN) system was developed, and FDA began to implement it at the beginning of the new century.

 It should be clearly understood and recognized that the advent of this new system does not abrogate the right to rely on the existing Food Additive Regulations or any of the enumerated exemptions or exclusions, since the new law simply added another clearance option, albeit one that FDA has indicated that it favors for food-contact substances.
 Under the FCN system, manufacturers can file a Food Contact Notification instead of a Food Additive Petition with FDA; the most noteworthy characteristic of such a notification is that it becomes effective in 120 days by operation of law unless formal substantive objections are interposed by the agency.
 While FDA has reserved the right to insist on the filing of Food Additive Petitions in a few exceptions discussed below, almost all food-contact substances qualify for the FCN treatment.
 In light of the importance of this change, and prior to detailing what is required in a proper FCN, there follows first a brief discussion of the reason the new system is characterized as a "sea change."